MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. In the **Properties** panel, in the bolded **Appearance** section (about 15 properties down), change the **Text** property (probably from **button1**) to **Go!**

-   **Align the text box and button, as follows:**
+   **Align the text box and the existing button, as follows:**

-1. Arrange the text box to the left of the button, aligned next to the text box, as shown below:
+1. Position the text box on the left side of the form, vertically aligned with the button, as shown below:

    ![WinForms designer.](media/winforms-designer.png)